 As an internal-facing team we didn't have the budget or resources for extensive visual design work, but I felt it was important to refresh the look and feel.
 I was able to draw on other examples and published toolstrip standards to skin the redesign in a manner consistent with other MathWorks applications.
 The TRDB redesign helped build organizational support for devoting additional resources for internal visual & interaction design standards.

 I planned and moderated two rounds of usability testing, one at the wireframe stage and one when the design was close to complete.
 I worked with the team to figure out the best way to structure the study to answer the team's questions.
 We kept the tasks as open-ended as possible so that we could learn as much as possible about the users' natural mental models and workflow.

 The complete cross-functional team attended the tests and took notes on Post-Its, which we then affinity-mapped as a team after the sessions.
 We emerged happy with the overall direction, but with lots of ideas for improvements.
 Back to the drawing board!

-The final version has been very well-received by users, and the UI is now serving as a model for redesigns of several other key internal applications.
+Users loved the workflow improvements and requested that we revamp several other key internal applications along the same lines.
 In addition, the user research we did as part of this project has continued to serve as a foundation for numerous later improvements.